odbalapure/golang-api/README.md

 The repository consists of mini projects on how to develop HTTP services with Go

 ## Content
-- Custom / Vanilla HTTP Server
+- Setting up Vanilla HTTP Server
+- Creating routes in an HTTP Server
+- Plugging in a Postgres Database